 Do fish desire?
-No, strictly speaking.
-This is how it boils down: Desire = need + thought (1).
-Fish don’t think, so only instinctive need drives them to take the bait.
-Need is the immediate visceral emotion we and the fish feel driving us to act, or refrain from acting.
-Thought enables us to project our emotions into a future, or carry them along from a past in the form of stories we tell and retell ourselves.
+That depends on what desire means.
+I boil the nature of desire down this way: Desire = need + thought (1).
+Fish don’t think, so it is only their need that drives them to take the bait.
+In fact, need is the urgent visceral emotion that pushes both fish and us to act.
+Thinking is where fish and we part company.
+Thought enables us to project our emotions into a future, or carry them along from a past in the form of stories we tell and retell others and ourselves.

 To sum it up: The bio-hoodwink refers to the underlying biology that drives life, via need and fear, to survive.
-The evolved nervous systems of ‘higher’ animals have a more acute sense of need and fear.
-Human cognition notices the actions driven by these drivers of intrinsic will.
-This gives one’s “illusion of self” the impression “I” controls the actions, when in fact, need and fear — biology — is the driver.
-This is similar to the impression of personal power and control people get when riding a motorcycle, riding the wave, or a horse.
+The complex nervous systems of ‘higher’ animals have a more acute sense of need and fear.
+The human mind notices the outcomes of these drivers (need and fear), and this creates the mental impression “I” controls the actions.
+Voilà: the mind is hooked.
+In fact, need and fear — biology — are behind the wheel.
+This is similar to the impression of personal power and control people get when riding a motorcycle, a wave, or a horse.

-Biology hoodwinks all life by giving it the impression that (A) it will live forever, and (B) responding to need and fear will ensure that eternal result.
+Biology hoodwinks all life by giving it the impression that (A) it will live forever, and (B) responding to need and fear will guarantee survival.
 Thinking intensifies this impression and causes undue stress.
-The obvious question now: How can we avoid taking the bait and ending up like that dead fish?
-Obviously, we need to distrust the promises our thoughts make and the rationalizations into which we talk ourselves.
+The obvious question now: How can we avoid taking the bait and ending up like dead fish?
+Obviously, we need to distrust the promises our thoughts make, and the ensuing rationalizations into which we talk ourselves.

 Buddha’s Four Noble Truths address this head on.
-In particular, of the Eightfold path, four speak to the mind’s involvement: comprehension, resolution, thought, and state of peaceful mind.
-Perhaps even more to the point is chapter 71(3) …
+In particular, of the Eightfold path, four of these speak to the mind’s involvement: comprehension, resolution, thought, and state of peaceful mind.
+Perhaps even more to the point is chapter 71(3) ,

 To know yet to think that one does not know is best;